remix-run/remix/decisions/0003-streaming-apis.md

   <summary>Other considered API names:</summary>
   <br>
   <p>We originally implemented this as a <code>&lt;Deferred value={promise} fallback={&lt;Loader /&gt;} errorElement={&lt;MyError/&gt;} /></code>, but eventually we chose to remove the built-in <code>&lt;Suspense&gt;</code> boundary for better composability and eventual use with <code>&lt;SuspenseList&gt;</code>.
 Once that was removed, and we were only using a <code>Promise</code> it made sense to move to a generic <code>&lt;Await&gt;</code> component that could be used with <em>any</em> promise, not just those coming from <code>defer()</code> in a <code>loader</code></p>

+  <p>We also considered various alternatives for the hook names - most notably `useResolvedValue`/`useRejectedValue`.
+However, these were a bit too tightly coupled to the `Promise` nomenclature.
+Remember, `Await` supports non-Promise values as well as render-errors, so it would be confusing if `useResolvedValue` was handing you a non-Promise value, or if `useRejectedValue` was handing you a render error from a resolved `Promise`.  `useAsyncValue`/`useAsyncError` better encompasses those scenarios as well.</p>
 </details>

 ## React Router Notes